• Skip to primary navigation

 Blueberry Waffles with a text title overlay.

 Crispy, buttery and sweet waffles.
 These fluffy Blueberry Waffles are one of the easiest ways to get you out of bed in the morning and they are super easy to make too.
-You can easily freeze them too, making the a great make-ahead breakfast to save you time on a busy weekday morning.
+You can easily freeze them too, making them a great make-ahead breakfast to save you time on a busy weekday morning.
+Kids love them too!

-A plate of blueberry waffles topped with whipped cream and blueberries.
+A plate of waffles topped with whipped cream and blueberries.

 Jump to: